 Instructions

-- Remove the membrane from the back of the ribs and cut each rack of ribs in half so that they fit easily in the slow cooker.
+- Remove the membrane from the back of the ribs and cut each rack of ribs in half or thirds so that they fit easily in the slow cooker.

 - In a small bowl, whisk together the paprika, brown sugar, garlic powder, onion powder, salt, pepper, and parsley.